machinegun221b/taxi-fare-predictions/README.md

 - we see the model with 2 features performs a bit better than that of one feature alone.
 After hyperparameter tuning we see that the RMSE values are, for:
     - 1 feature model = 3.6411
     - 2 features model = 3.4978   <br>
-      → which puts the second model predictions $0.143 closer to the actual observed values on             average.
+      → which puts the second model predictions $0.143 closer to the actual observed values on             average.   <br>
-    - we observe the same in the plots as well.
+we observe the same in the cmoparison plots as well.
 - we use TRIP_MINUTES > TRIP_SECONDS since the mean:
    - TRIP_MILES = 8.3 miles
    - TRIP_SECONDS = 1320 seconds
    - TRIP_MINUTES = 22 minutes   <br>
       → order of magnitude of TRIP_MILES and TRIP_MINUTES is closer.

-## Scatter Plot
+#### Scatter Plot

 To see how well the training of the model is with both features.

 Scatter plot of the features vs the label is a 3D plot → TRIP_MILES, TRIP_MINUTES (x, y) vs FARE (z-axis).

+## Making Predictions

+Model accuracy in predicting fare for a taxi ride in Chicago, Illinois in 2022 - model seems to do fairly well.
+Most of the predicted values do not vary significantly from the observed value. by the L1_LOSS data.

+#

 ## Further Research